 Hey, you.
 It’s been a long few months, hasn’t it?

-In your last letter, you mentioned things irrevocably changing for the worse.
+, you mentioned things irrevocably changing for the worse.
 They got even worse again.

 You’ve been through a lot over the past few years.
 People said adulthood would be difficult, but they didn’t say at times it would leave you feeling more alone than ever before, unlovable and quite frankly, miserable.